louisbertrand22/StatsGames/database/README.md

 ## Seeds

-The `seeds/` directory contains SQL scripts to populate the database with initial data.
+The `seeds/` directory contains SQL scripts to populate the database with initial data

 ### games.sql